thosgood/this-weeks-finds/markdown/201-250/week247.md

 numbers!

 We can do better if we get matrices from *spans* of sets.
-A span of sets, written S: X ---/\to Y, is just a set S equipped with functions to X and Y. We can draw it like this:
+A span of sets, written S\colon  X ---/\to  Y, is just a set S equipped with functions to X and Y. We can draw it like this:

                          S